 If you plan to attend ten events in a year, or if you want to receive any of our many online member benefits, you will find it cheaper to become a member.
 Become a member first.
 Public priced tickets are not partially refunded later.

 Additional events may be scheduled for different pricing.

 We conduct full-day training on Massachusetts rental real estate.
 See our crash course page for details.

-Don’t judge a book by its cover!
-The most successful owners and managers in the room are the ones who least need to impress with fancy clothing and bling.
+Don't judge a book by its cover!
+The most successful owners and managers are the ones who least need to impress with fancy clothing and bling.
 Use your judgment, but basically: come as you are.
 Also, note that you are free to turn off video (most do).

 Advantages of Rental Real Estate Networking and Training

 News and updates: Massachusetts rental real estate networking and training is an investment in your current and future business.
 Our members hear the news first.
 We knew that Worcester would be the new home of the Paw Sox before it was announced.
 We knew that Just Cause Eviction Rent Control had died in the legislature before the State House News Service.
 You can't find this stuff online.

 Strong Connections: Because we focus on buy-and-hold rental real estate, we cover a niche that other Massachusetts real estate networking and training events can't touch.
 Our members learn about opportunities to buy in their regions before these buildings go on the MLS.
 In addition, the personal connections you will develop with other Massachusetts landlords will be invaluable.
 We don't run anonymous event factories.
 Our attendees actually get to know one another, such that when you have an emergency you can pick up the phone and call someone you know for help and referrals.